orisai/scheduler/docs/README.md

 ### Before run event

-Executes before every run (every minute), even if no jobs will be executed
+Executes before every run (every minute), even if no jobs will be executed.

 - has RunInfo available as a parameter